jnozzi/cocoadev.com/markdown/ClosingAWindowWithNSDrawerAttached.md

 ----

 OK, so is there anyone who knows lots about Quartz (or whatever is used as the window manager) who can advise me further?
 I should clarify that since I am not the designer/creator of this particular application, I do not feel it is my place to tear up his work; I merely wish to improve things in place, for the moment.
-Thanks.  --  General/MichaelBannister
+Thanks.  --  MichaelBannister

 ----
-You can get the private General/NSWindow subclass that the drawer uses with a category like this (from memory, compiled here)..
+You can get the private NSWindow subclass that the drawer uses with a category like this (from memory, compiled here)..

-@implementation General/NSDrawer (General/IWantThePrivateDrawerWindow)
+@implementation NSDrawer (IWantThePrivateDrawerWindow)
 - (id)drawerWindow { return _drawerWindow; }
 @end